jamesmichaelllockley/wh-automation-and-performance-framework/README.md

 # wh-automation-and-performance-framework
 bdd framework including gatling performance plugin

-AUTOMATION:
 Pre requisutes:
-- JAVA_HOME is preferabley JDK 1.7 or above
+- JAVA_HOME is JDK 1.8
 - Maven installation configured (M2_HOME or bundled version with IDE (intelliJ)
 - project cloned and imported as a maven project
+- Compiler SDK for project structure set to JAVA_HOME or 1.8
+- project language level set to 8 or above

+AUTOMATION:
 Running the autmated tests on Desktop:

 Junit  - create a Junit run config pointing at RunCucumberTests.java